 BY USING THIS SITE YOU ARE AGREE ON:

-All materials on DOGICA® pages respectfully belong to its legal rights owners
+All materials & images on DOGICA® pages respectfully belong to its legal rights owners.

 All images on DOGICA® pages used only as illustrations.
-Find the author of any image with TINEYE

-3rd Party cookies could be collected here by various installed widgets.
+Dogica® collects only technical cookies.
+No any personal or private information being collected, saved or shared here.
+3rd Party cookies could be collected by various installed widgets.

 The information contained in or provided through DOGICA® site is intended for general consumer understanding and education only and is not intended to be and is not a substitute for professional advice.